How to use (3 steps)

 Why does the last item take so long?

 Once most types are collected, each new draw is likely a duplicate.
-The waiting time for the last unseen type grows like 1/p_min.
+The waiting time for the last unseen type grows like 1/p_min, so the final item often dominates the total time.

 Is the uniform formula exact?